The Rocky Mountains in Canada

 Yoho National Park

 A national park in the Rocky Mountains, Yoho is located in British Columbia at the Continental Divide of the Americas, which is a mountainous and hydrological divide in North America.
-Its name derives from a Canadian aboriginal language and means amazement or awe.
+Its name derives from the Canadian aboriginal language and means amazement or awe.
 Yoho's landscape made up of ice fields, some of the highest peaks of the Rockies, rivers, waterfalls, and fossil deposits certainly deserves this title.
 One of the waterfalls here, Takakkaw Falls, is the second tallest waterfall in all of Canada.
-Also part of the UNESCO World Heritage Site of the Canadian Rocky Mountain Parks, it’s a must visit place where you can do many things such as backpacking, hiking, camping, etc.
+Also part of the UNESCO World Heritage Site of the Canadian Rocky Mountain Parks, it’s a must-visit place where you can do many things such as backpacking, hiking, camping, etc.

 Check your eligibility for eTA Canada Visa and apply for eTA Canada Visa 72 hours in advance of your flight. eTA Canada Visa Application Process is fairly straighforward and should you need any help or require any clarifications you should contact our helpdesk for support and guidance.